Anyone working from home will need a computer of some kind, either because you choose to work remotely, or you have to.

 How fast does your computer need to be?

-The important differences are all hidden away inside the case.
+Every computer looks the same on the outside – the important differences are all hidden inside the case.

-One of the questions most new computer buyers have is “How fast should my processor be?”
+One of the questions most new computer buyers have is, “How fast should my processor be?”

 Intel Celeron/AMD Sempron